tomekkozysa/kozysa.me/content/work/mediagang.md

 #media
 <display alt="project image" src="/img/work/mediagang/city-view-desktop.png" :src-width=576 :src-height=326>>
 #text
-Each route consisted of seven deliveries, all seven needed to be completed before the route was fully delivered, closing the green progress circle.
+Each route consisted of seven locations, each delivery tracked in realtime.
+Once all locations were delivered, a route would be considered completed.
 ::
 ::Spacer
 ::